DotLand-Inc/design-system/README.md

 ### Design System Philosophy

-This design system wraps Material-UI components with a custom Dotland theme, providing:
+This design system re-exports Material-UI components with a custom Dotland theme, providing:

-- Consistent branding across all components
+- **Simple re-exports**: Direct access to all MUI components and their types
-- Type-safe component APIs
-- Easy theme customization
+- **Consistent branding**: Apply the Dotland theme via ThemeProvider
-- Full MUI feature compatibility
+- **Type-safe APIs**: Full TypeScript support from MUI
+- **Easy theme customization**: Modify the Dotland theme to fit your needs
+- **Full MUI compatibility**: All MUI features and props available

 #### Building the Library